samperrow/CKAD-exercises/exercises/a.core_concepts.md

 <br/>

-### <input type="checkbox"> Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace
+### Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace

 <details><summary>show</summary>
 <p>